DigitalPath-Inc/alertwest-interview-q1/README.md

 - Update the client code to schedule queries using the appropriate algorithms
 - Document the system you've designed and how your approach achieves the targeted utilization

+### Part 2: Your Solution Overview (Add your Documentation Here)
+Please provide a brief overview of your solution, including:
+- The algorithms you implemented for query scheduling
+- How you estimated the resource utilization for each query
+- How you ensure the system maintains the desired resource utilization spread?
+- Any additional considerations or challenges you faced during implementation.

 ## Frequently Asked Questions

 ### What is lib, and what can be used / modified in it?